Unfair Dismissal Support & Advice in Melbourne

 Have You Been Unfairly Dismissed?

 Unfortunately, this happens to thousands of employees each year.
-But If your termination was unjust or without due cause, you may have grounds to challenge it and protect your rights – and we’re here to help you do just that.
+But If your termination was unjust or without due cause, you may have grounds to challenge it and protect your rights, even if you're a casual worker who's been unfairly dismissed.

 Unfair dismissal is when an employee is let go from their job in a way that’s deemed to be “harsh, unjust, or unreasonable” under Australian employment law.
 Section 385 of the Fair Work Act 2009 (Cth) spells out the criteria, including whether the dismissal was legitimate and whether the process used was fair.
 But what does “harsh, unjust, or unreasonable” really mean?